bhavyejain/MeshSOS/README.md

 The sequential working of the project is shown in a simplified manner in the [sequence diagram](images/sequence-diagram.png).

 ## Device Firmware
-The firmware for Particle Argon boards is contained in the argon-firmware directory.
+The firmware for Particle Argon boards is contained in the `argon-firmware` directory.

 Please refer to the [README](argon-firmware/README.md) in argon-firmware for details and circuit schematic.

+## Network Analytics
+The `analytics` directory contains logs related to round trip time in the network and process resolution times (time from initiating an emergency call to either a positive acknowledgement or failed process).

+The jupyter notebook contains the analysis of the information and plots for the same.

 ## The Server
 The server for this project was created by [Kaustubh Trivedi](https://github.com/codekaust).
-The django-server directory contains the code for the server.
+The `django-server` directory contains the code for the server.

 Please refer the [README](django-server/README.md) in django-server for details.